Independent Editorial Research · Updated April 2026

 This guide ranks the best cloud ERP for mid-market multi-entity groups in 2026 based on consolidation depth, intercompany automation, FX capability, scalability, and 5-year total cost — not on generic SMB features.
 It is written for CFOs and controllers who already know what IFRS 10 means; the aim is to show which architectures will hold structurally as your group grows.

-Microsoft-centric mid‑market, moderate entity count Microsoft Dynamics 365 Finance Adequate consolidation with tight Microsoft 365 / Power BI integration for groups standardised on Microsoft.
+Adequate consolidation with tight Microsoft 365 / Power BI integration for groups standardised on the Microsoft ecosystem.

 • If you are 8–50 entities with cross-border operations, NetSuite OneWorld is the structurally correct cloud ERP in 2026.